bhstark2/latency/report.md

 flows complete.
 It’s a complex, distributed, dynamic system, and has worked surprisingly well, but it isn’t perfect and is still evolving.

-Unfortunatraely, the predominant congestion control algorithm today, "Cubic" (which traces its roots to the "Reno" TCP algorithm designed by Van Jacobsen in 1986), works best when the bottleneck link has a deep buffer, and it generally keeps that buffer full, resulting in significant latency.
+Unfortunately, the predominant congestion control algorithm today, "Cubic" (which traces its roots to the "Reno" TCP algorithm designed by Van Jacobson in 1986), works best when the bottleneck link has a deep buffer, and it generally keeps that buffer full, resulting in significant latency.
 When the bottleneck link doesn't provide a deep buffer, flows with a longer base RTT will get a smaller share of